Bannerlord-Coop-Team/BannerlordCoop/README.md

 ## Options

 - **`--overwrite`**: Specifies if existing files should be overwritten, otherwise a new file is created with a suffix (existing files are NOT altered).
-- **`--members`**: Specifies which members to include on template generation, for autosync, e2e, commands, etc.
+- **`--members`**: Specifies which members to include on template generation, for autosync, e2e, commands, etc (currentyl doesn't do collections).
 - **`--help`**: Gives details about command.

 ## All Commands